 The COVID-19 pandemic has disrupted lives across the world, changing the way people work and connect with one another in unprecedented ways.
 In late March, the International Olympic Committee postponed the Summer Olympics, originally scheduled to begin in Tokyo in July.
-As of May 26, Prime Minister Shinzo Abe lifted the state of emergency declaration for all of Japan’s 47 prefectures, prompting various businesses to reopen with some restrictions.
+In May, Prime Minister Shinzo Abe lifted the state of emergency declaration for all of Japan’s 47 prefectures, prompting various businesses to reopen with some restrictions.

-While feelings of uncertainty and fear are understandable reactions to the current climate, it’s important for people to not panic.
-Staying informed and taking necessary precautions, like wearing masks and washing your hands, are essential to protecting yourself and others.
+It’s important to stay informed and to take necessary precautions, like wearing masks and washing your hands, which are essential to protecting yourself and others.

 May 26, 2020 – Japanese Prime Minister Shinzo Abe lifted the state of emergency declaration for Tokyo, as well as Kanagawa, Saitama, Chiba and Hokkaido, on Monday, May 25.
 The state of emergency is now lifted for all of Japan’s 47 prefectures.

 In the capital, cultural attractions like museums and art galleries may reopen with some restrictions, and events may be held for up to 50 people.
 Tokyo Governor Yuriko Koike is requesting residents to reduce contact activities by 50 percent.
 A re-imposition of the emergency state is possible if infections spike, Abe warned in his speech on Monday.